telerik/xamarin-forms-docs/controls/autocompleteview/autocompleteview-methods.md

 # Methods

-**RadAutoCompleteView** component exposes the ability to show/hide all suggestions immediately when recieving focus.
+**RadAutoCompleteView** exposes the ability to explicitly show/hide the popup containing the filtered items through the following methods:

-The following methods could be used:

-* **ShowSuggesstions** - Show all suggestions immediately when the RadAutoCompleteView is focused.

-* **HideSuggestions** - Hide all suggestions when the RadAutoCompleteView control is focused.
+* **ShowSuggesstions**
+* **HideSuggestions**

 ## Example

+The example below uses **ShowSuggesstions** method to display the filtered items as soon as the AutoCompleteView receives the focus.

 Use the following code to attach the focused event to the control: